0dataapp/0datawrap/README.md

 Returns null.

-**Note: Fission can delete folders directly whereas this action is invalid in remoteStorage**
+**Note: Deleting folders directly is valid in Fission and invalid in remoteStorage**

 ## Cloud

 ### ZDRCloudIsOnline()

+*remoteStorage only*

 Returns boolean.